The Statutory Trustee Process in Queensland

 Important Issues to Consider

-Before applying to the Court for the appointment of a Statutory Trustee, it is critical to carefully consider the practical and legal implications of the proposed appointment and the terms of the Order sought.
+Before applying to the Court for the appointment of a Statutory Trustee, it is important to carefully consider both the legal and practical implications of the proposed Order.

 Key considerations include: